pemstack/project/guide/frontend/frontend.md

 ---

-Create a page in path `/home` with the following content:
+Create a page in path `/home` with the following content (without top text):

 ![](screen-1.png)